hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Configuration.md

 ```

 #### Address List
 Address List is the initial list of cluster addresses to which the client will connect.
 The client uses this list to find an alive node.
-Although it may be enough to give only one address of a node in the cluster (since all nodes communicate with each other), it is recommended that you give all the nodes’ addresses.
+Although it may be enough to give only one address of a node in the cluster (since all nodes communicate with each other), it is recommended that you give the addresses for all the nodes.

 **Declarative**: